Game Design Challenge

 - What are some of the features of the game board that are important to gameplay?

-- Show a good picture of your game pieces.
+- Show a good picture of your game pawns.

 - How does the player use them on the board?